JaredTan/Woven/README.md

 ### API Endpoints with MongoDB

-If we were using Rails, we would convert to and from JSON.
-With Node.js, we can simply expose JSON objects with a RESTful API for the client.
-With MongoDB, we don't have to worry about the conversion between JSON and ruby.
-Overall, we can avoid the need for multiple conversions by using a uniform data serialization format across the client, server, and database.
+If we were using Rails, we would need to convert to and from JSON.
+With Node.js, we can simply deliver JSON objects through RESTful APIs for the client.
+With MongoDB, we don't have to worry about the conversion between JSON and Ruby.
+Also, we avoid the need for multiple data-type conversions by using a uniform data serialization format across the client, server, and database.

 ## Sources